RomanHargrave/bitwarden-rs-nginx-docker/README.md

 What is this?
 =============

-This is a collection of scripts and configuration that work together to automate deployment of [bitwarden\_rs](https://github.com/dani-garcia/bitwarden\_rs) in a singular docker container.
+This is a collection of scripts and configurations that work together to automate deployment of [bitwarden\_rs](https://github.com/dani-garcia/bitwarden\_rs) in a singular docker container.